aashari/cheat-sheet/javascript/README.md

 ## Documentation

 ### Nested Object Flattening
-Sometimes we want to make the nested object into a single level object, this is how to make object flat or how to flattening the nested object, example:
+Sometimes we want to make the nested object into a single level object, this is how to make object flat or how to flattening the nested object

+**Example:**
 ```
 const result = nestedObjectFlattening({
     "data": {